swiss-seismological-service/scrtdd/README.md

 scrtdd --reloc-profile profileName
 ```

 scrtdd will relocated the catalog and will generate another set of files reloc-event.csv reloc-phase.csv and reloc-stations.csv, which together define a new catalog with relocated origins.
 At this point we should check the relocated events and see if we are happy with the results.
-If not, we change scrtdd settings and relocate the catalog again until we are satisfied with the locations, at which point we can finally set the resulting relocated catalog as background catalog in our scrtdd profile (overwriting the previous file triples event.csv, phase.csv, stations.csv that is no longer needed for real time relocation).
+If not, we change scrtdd settings and relocate the catalog again until we are satisfied with the locations.
+The final files will become the background catalog used in real-time relocation.
+At this point the profile configuration is not needed anymore, so the profile can be removed from the list of active profiles ('activeProfiles') or it can be updated with real-time configuration.

 ![Catalog selection option](/data/catalog-selection3.png?raw=true "Catalog selection from raw file format")

 We are now ready to perform real time relocation!
+#### 2.2.3 Cross correlation, waveform filtering and signal to noise ratio options

-Note 1: To help figuring out the right values for cross correlation, waveform filtering and signal to noise ratio options, two command lines options come in handy:
+To help figuring out the right values for cross correlation, waveform filtering and signal to noise ratio options, two command lines options come in handy:

 ```